 Seven of Pentacles imagery: symbol meanings, mythological allegories and myths.

 A young man takes a break from tending his crops.
 He leans on his hoe and daydreams that the fruit on the bush in front of him has turned into money.
 Seven large coins appear, but it isn’t harvest time yet and there still remains much work to be done.

 Pamela Colman-Smith took her inspiration for this card, from the Mantegna Tarocchi, also known as the Baldini Cards.
-The Tarocchi is a set of Italian cards from the 15th century, once believed to have been created by the famous engraver Andrea Mantegna, and then later the Florentine engraver Baccio Baldini.
+The Tarocchi is a set of Italian cards from the 15th century.
+It was once believed that the famous engraver Andrea Mantegna created them, and then later the Florentine engraver Baccio Baldini.
 The name of the true artist, however, has been lost in time.
 The Tarocchi was not used as Tarot cards for fortune-telling, but most likely as pictorial educational tools for wealthy children.

 In the Misero, we see a beggar resting on his hoe.
 The pose is very similar to Smith’s young man in the Seven of Pentacles.